ionic-team/ionic-portals/website/docs/for-ios/live-update-provider.md

 ```

 :::caution
 An `.ionic` source syncs automatically the first time a Portal is created, via the `syncOnAdd` flag on `LiveUpdate`.
-There's no equivalent flag for a `.provider` source &mdash; Portals never calls into a `ProviderManager` on its own, so nothing happens until your app calls `syncProvider()`, as shown below.
-Consult your update service's SDK documentation &mdash; it may already sync in the background on its own schedule.
+There's no equivalent flag for a `.provider` source: Portals never calls into a `ProviderManager` on its own, so nothing happens until your app calls `syncProvider()`, as shown below.
+Consult your update service's SDK documentation, since it may already sync in the background on its own schedule.
 :::

 ## Syncing